LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    identity
       Property of an entity that distinguishes it from every other entity.
+      The identifier of an entity is its functor (i.e. its name and arity), which must be unique.
 Object and :term:`category` identifiers can be atoms or compound terms.
 Protocol identities must be atoms.
 All Logtalk entities (objects, protocols, and categories) share the same namespace.

    inheritance
       An entity inherits predicate directives and clauses from related